 Technology innovations of the past required companies to invest millions of dollars in new hardware, software and services, making the disruption of existing processes inevitable as well.
 Not so with the evolution of BI.
 Growing a company to Stage 3 can happen in a phased, measurable manner, all while leveraging and augmenting existing technology investments, processes and staff.

-Augment Internal Analytics With Cloud-Based Analytics Of all the business intelligence trends to shape the last decade, the move to cloudbased BI has been the most transformative.
-According to analyst firm Dresner Advisory Services, 31% of survey respondents currently use cloud-based business intelligence (BI), a 6% increase over 2016.
-Adoption is wider in North America, with 60% of organizations either using or planning to use a public cloud for BI this year.
-As companies move toward Stage 3 of business intelligence, cloud analytics solutions can be used to drastically reduce the time spent on data gathering and allow enterprises to scale based on the analytic power needed.
+Augment Internal Analytics With Cloud-Based Analytics COVID-19 has accelerated company initiatives for digital transformation.
+According to analyst firm Dresner Advisory Services, "COVID-19's rapid, relentless disruption is a stark wake-up call to every enterprise who had grown too complacent, procrastinating about their cloud strategies.
+Cloud computing's rapid ascent driven by the need to have every department running on a virtual platform is the most significant.
+The 68% increase in enterprises saying cloud computing is critical to their operations reflects their belief that virtual organizations will only continue to grow."
+STEF Cloud analytics solutions can be used to drastically reduce the time spent on data gathering and allow enterprises to scale based on the analytic power needed.
 Fortunately, existing investments in BI can be leveraged simultaneously with cloud analytics solutions.
-The benefit of cloud computing allows for scalability and integration within any enterprise platform.

-60% of organizations either using or plan on using cloud for BI in 2017 Tasks best suited for cloud-based analytics:
+Tasks best suited for cloud-based analytics: